ppetermann/devedge-xmlrpc-server/README.md

 MIT Style

 ## Notes
-currently src/Psr contains the current Psr DRAFT for a caching standard, this is supposed to be replaced by using the interface provided once php-fig has released the real standard
+currently this requires the current Psr DRAFT for a caching standard, this is supposed to be replaced by using the interface provided once php-fig has released the real standard.
+Until then this package will depend on devedge/stubs, which includes a copy of the psr interface as well as a null implementation of that and psr/log.

 ## Links
  * https://devedge.eu